- What were you thinking?

 Imagine you are creating an everyday conversation of a fairly happy couple lunching at an outdoor cafe.
 The idea is to make it sound ordinary but still drop in some clues about the problems looming just beyond the horizon.
 However, … Continue reading

 For a recent assignment, students were to examine an advertisement.
-Questions led them to look at the visuals: emphasis, originality, the placement of objects, type of people pictured.
-Then, they examined techniques such as use of pathos, band wagon appeal, … Continue reading
+Questions led them to look at the visuals: subject of emphasis, originality of image, the placement of objects, type of people pictured.
+Then, they examined techniques such as use of … Continue reading

 Writers can throw around the terms used to describe interesting language – sensory images, unusual syntax, well-developed descriptions, and vibrant verbs.
 But incorporating these into writing and preserving the flow is a challenge.
 Recently I worked with some nascent writers trying to … Continue reading